Csalex01/DSA_group_project_1/README.md

 You can execute these commands using the user-friendly, easy to use, innovative and intuitive menu system, which was developed by a team of engineers and graphics designers.

-All of this could not have been possible without a whole team of psychiatrists.. believe me, they needed it.
+All of this could not have been possible without a whole team of psychiatrists.. believe me, they needed them.

 Credits: Csata Levente, Csillag Alex, Miklós Nándor